josiahcoad/chat-quickstart/README.md

 ### 8. Add storage retrieval
 - Retrieving and storing documents can be thought of as another tool
-- You can either include relevant storage in the system prompt or you can use a tool to retrieve it when neccessary.
+- You can either include relevant storage in the system prompt or you can use a tool to retrieve it when necessary.
 - We've created a storage_assistant.py to demo the llm.txt method
 - There's at least two ways to include relevant storage in the system prompt